SethSkinner/README-generator/ReadMe.md

   ## Usage

-  The user will be able to use this application to make quick and effective readmes by answer a few simple questions about there project
+  The user will be able to use this application to make quick and effective readmes by answer a few simple questions about there project.

   ## License